shreeve/pico-usb/rp2040-usb.md

 ### Packet Types

-There are four main packet types, each identified by a 4 bit packet id (PID).
+There are four main packet types, with 10 specific packets defined.
+These are identified by a 4 bit Packet ID (PID).

 | PID Type | PID Name | PID Bits |
 | --- | --- | --- |